 - false: The queue is not automatically deleted after the last subscription from consumers to this queue is canceled.

-Arguments Other parameters of the queue, such as the dead-letter exchange, dead-letter routing key, and message TTL.
+Advanced Settings Other parameters of the queue, such as the dead-letter exchange, dead-letter routing key, and message time-to-live (TTL).

 - DeadLetterExchange: the exchange to which dead-letter messages are sent.